'SHOGUN' TRADITIONAL SHOTOKAN KARATE-DO

 of the group broke away from the BKA and formed the SKU (Shukokai Karate Union)

-Sadly this group broke up "round about" 1974 with Bob Aikman leaving to form the WSKU (World Shukokai Karate Union) I seem to remember some dispute over Bob arranging a Competition with a Japanese university for the SKU team and the University team without the permission of the other committee members ? this was what we were led to believe at the time, I was one of the Students along with Dave Warburton, who was asked to take part by Bob, as the Official SKU team were not allowed to take part ?
-I remember getting some abuse from a senior SKU Instructor at the time for taking part, but then it became a matter of honour, even so, Dave and I did not leave with Bob, although we got no thanks for helping him (Bob) in his hour of need.
+Sadly this group broke up "round about" 1974 with Bob Aikman leaving to form the WSKU (World Shukokai Karate Union) I seem to remember some dispute over Bob arranging a Competition with a Japanese university Team for the SKU team without the permission of the other committee members ? this was what we were led to believe at the time, I was one of the Students along with Dave Warburton, who was asked to take part by Bob, as the Official SKU team were not allowed to take part ?
+I remember getting some abuse from a senior SKU Instructor at the time for taking part, but then it became a matter of principal, even so, Dave and I did not leave with Bob, although we got no thanks for helping him (Bob) in his hour of need.
 We stayed with the SKU.

 Shortly afterwards another

 high Instructor (Eddy Daniels) left the SKU and formed another